-You'll become a confident and competent professional by learning about fundamental topics in linguistics, such as; phonetics, grammar and sound patterns and the social contexts in which languages are learnt.
+At the end of this course, you'll become a confident and competent professional.
+You'll learn about fundamental topics in linguistics, such as phonetics, grammar and sound patterns and the social contexts in which languages are learnt.

 Quality and ranking

-- 7th in the UK – The Times/Sunday Times Good University Guide 2020
+- 16th in the UK - Sunday Times Good University Guide 2022 (Linguistics category)

-- top 100 – Linguistics category – QS World University Rankings by Subject 2019
+- Top 150 for Linguistics - QS World University Rankings by Subject 2022

 Modules and learning